openmightmagic/MightAndMagicInfo/README.md

 # Quick Start

-_Goal: Get from a fresh download of Might and Magic to fully modded and ready-to-play in ten minutes_
+_Goal: Get from a fresh download of Might and Magic to modded and ready-to-play in ten minutes (GrayFace mod + DgVoodoo2 HD mod).
+Final (optional) step: MM6-7-8 merge mod_

+### Step 1: Download or Install Game Material

+### Step 2: Install